 “There are basically two things glaringly inadequate about brick foundations in general.
 Unlike rebar-reinforced concrete foundations that are monolithic, brick foundations are pieced together one brick at a time with no reinforcement.
 If the compressive load of the house shifts, the mortar joints in the brick will fail.

 It is always the weakest shear plane that fails first.
-The base of the house, called the mudsill, sits directly on the brick or is mortared to the brick.
-If mortar is used at all, it is for leveling the mudsill on the brick.
+The base of the house, called the mudsill, sits directly on the brick.
+The mudsill is mortared to the brick.
+The contractors uses mortar to level the mudsill on the brick.
 Mortar will not stick to the wood mudsill because wood contracts and expands with moisture, breaking any wood to mortar bond.
 Therefore, for the typical brick foundation, rather than the mortar joints failing, the mudsill to brick connection will be the weakest shear plane and will be the first failure point

 I am not sure why the author even mentions rebar-reinforced foundations.
 Most existing concrete foundations are not rebar-reinforced (rebar consists of long steel rods, usually 1/2 inch thick that are inside the concrete foundation).
 Foundations without rebar perform quite well in earthquakes.
 Tests for the earthquake resistance of bolts are all done in concrete that does not have rebar.
 In addition, tests done by the Structural Engineer’s Association conclusively proved that the presence of rebar is irrelevant.

-Second Misconception: Deteriorated Mortar Means The Foundation Must Be Replaced If The Mortar is Bad.
+Second Misconception: The Foundation Must Be Replaced If The Mortar is Bad.

-It is true that mortar exposed to weather can suffer severe deterioration.
+Mortar exposed to weather deteriorates.
 However, most of the mortar is not exposed to weathering and repointing the brick is probably all it needs.
 Bricks can remain serviceable for centuries.

 It is true that mortar exposed to weather can suffer severe deterioration.
 However, mortar not exposed to weather the bricks can remain serviceable for centuries.